davidzhao1015/zhao1015-david.github.io/about-vitD-infant.md

 In this analysis, I investigated the impact of vitamin D drops on key gut metabolites and microbes in three-month-old infants.
 Using multiple regression modeling, the study integrates data from metabolomics, microbiome profiling, and medical records from the CHILD (Canadian Healthy Infant Longitudinal Development) Cohort Study, a large prospective birth cohort in Canada.
 This approach aims to shed light on how vitamin D supplementation and its non-medicinal components influence the infant gut microbiota.

 ## Data
 ---
 This study analyzed data from 575 infants in the CHILD Cohort Study, accessed on September 1, 2021 ([www.childstudy.ca](http://www.childstudy.ca/)).

-Fecal Metabolites: Quantified as µmol/g of feces using NMR spectroscopy.
+- **Fecal Metabolites:** Quantified as µmol/g of feces using NMR spectroscopy.

-Fecal Microbiota: Collected at 3.7 months (SD = 1.2), analyzed for microbial taxa relative abundance via 16S rRNA gene sequencing on Illumina.
+- **Fecal Microbiota:** Collected at 3.7 months (SD = 1.2), analyzed for microbial taxa relative abundance via 16S rRNA gene sequencing on Illumina.

-Covariates: Included delivery mode, feeding practices, antibiotic use, maternal BMI, vitamin use, socioeconomic status, and infant age at stool collection.
+- **Covariates:** Included delivery mode, feeding practices, antibiotic use, maternal BMI, vitamin use, socioeconomic status, and infant age at stool collection.
 Data were collected via birth records and standardized questionnaires.

 ## Analysis
 ---
 - **Missing Data**: Samples with missing values were excluded from the analysis.
 - **Data Transformation and Normalization**: For logistic regression, fecal metabolite concentrations were converted into binary variables (high vs. low levels).
 For linear regression, concentrations (in µmol/g) were log-transformed to meet model assumptions.
 - **Directed Acyclic Graph (DAG)**: A DAG was used to identify a minimal set of covariates based on a literature review.
 The 15% change-in-estimate criterion was applied to finalize the covariates for adjustment.
+View the original DAG graph <a href="https://dagitty.net/dags.html?id=SDRL_h#" target="_blank">here</a>.
 - **Logistic Regression**: Logistic models were used to assess the impact of vitamin D drops on fecal glycerol and 1,2-PD, with metabolite levels as independent variables and vitamin D drops as the dependent variable.
 Covariates included feeding mode, introduction of solids at 3 months, maternal education, and age of stool collection.
 - **Linear Regression**: Linear models were constructed to further explore the impact of vitamin D on the two target fecal metabolites, using log-transformed concentrations as independent variables, with categorical and numerical variables as dependent variables.
 - **Spearman Correlation**: Spearman correlation analysis was performed to examine associations between fecal glycerol or 1,2-PD and gut microbes as well as short-chain fatty acids.